Nima786/Marz-Migrator/README.md

 3.  **Choose a Recipe:** Select the application you are migrating (e.g., "Marzban").
 This tells the script which specific directories to sync.
 4.  **Choose to Clone Firewall:** Decide if you want to also clone your firewall rules.
 The default is "No" for maximum safety.
 5.  **Automated Preparation & Sync:** The script runs its pre-flight checks, prepares Server B, and synchronizes the application data.
-6.  **Manual Activation:** Log into Server B and run the final startup command provided by the script (e.g, marzban/marzneshin up).
+6.  **Manual Activation:** Log into Server B and run the final startup command provided by the script (e.g, marzban up).
 This ensures you have the final control and can verify the result.

 * * *